sp4wn-owner/teleoperation/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;- Optionally handle your robot's security.
 Passwords/codes are securely hashed and all data is encrypted.
 No personal information is requested nor retained.
 Update the security parameters in the config.js file.

 - Token system (cryptocurrency)
     &nbsp;&nbsp;&nbsp;&nbsp;- Transform your robots into revenue-generating assets or pay users for controlling them.
-Initially, we intend to burn 20% of token redemptions.
 Setting your robot's token rate to a negative number will deduct tokens from your account to the user while a positive token rate will deduct tokens from the user to your account.
 Setting the token rate to zero will enable free access.
 Our system functions similar to a centralized exchange with automatic deposits and withdrawals.

 - Public/private access
     &nbsp;&nbsp;&nbsp;&nbsp;- Share your robot with the world, add a secret code for authenticated access, and toggle visibility in our live feed.
 Robots removed from the live feed can still be accessed at sp4wn.com/[username].
 Following the robot (clicking the star icon) will include it in your feed regardless of visibility, enabling a customizable feed of both public and personal robots.